 We determined that there was no loss associated with the Hayward facility when we initially subleased the space as we expected cash inflows from the sublease to exceed our rent cost over the term of the master lease.
 However, we reevaluated this in 2005 when the sublessee notified us that it would not be renewing the sublease beyond July 2006.
 As a result, we computed a loss and liability on the sublease in the fourth quarter of 2005 in accordance with FIN 27: Accounting for a Loss on a Sublease, an interpretation of FASB 13 and APB Opinion No. 30 and FTB 79-15, Accounting for the Loss on a Sublease Not Involving the Disposal of a Segment.
-As of March 31, 2007 and December 31, 2006, the estimated liability related to the Hayward facility totaled \$1.5 million and \$1.7 million, respectively, and is included in Lease Termination and Deferred Rent Liabilities in the accompanying Consolidated Balance Sheets.
+As of June 30, 2007 and December 31, 2006, the estimated liability related to the Hayward facility totaled \$1.7 million and is included in Lease Termination and Deferred Rent Liabilities in the accompanying Consolidated Balance Sheets.
 The fair value of the liability was determined using a credit-adjusted risk-free rate to discount the estimated future net cash flows, consisting of the minimum lease payments under the master lease, net of estimated sublease rental income that could reasonably be obtained from the property.
 Currently the facility is vacant and we are seeking a tenant for the space.
 The most significant assumption in estimating the lease termination liability relates to our estimate of future sublease income.
 We base our estimate of sublease income, in part, on the opinion of independent real estate experts, current market conditions, and rental rates, among other factors.
 Adjustments to the lease termination liability will be required if actual sublease income differs from amounts currently expected.
 We review all assumptions used in determining the estimated liability quarterly and revise our estimate of the liability to reflect changes in circumstances.
+During the quarter ended June 30, 2007, we revised our estimate of the liability and recorded an additional loss of \$401,000.

 We are also required to recognize an on-going accretion expense representing the difference between the undiscounted net cash flows and the discounted net cash flows over the remaining term of the Hayward master lease using the interest method.
 The accretion amount represents an on-going adjustment to the estimated liability.
 The on-going accretion expense and any revisions to the liability are recorded in Selling, General and Administrative expense in the accompanying Consolidated Statements of Operations.
-During the three month periods ended March 31, 2007 and 2006, we recognized expense of \$162,000 and \$46,000, respectively, related to the Hayward facility.
+During the three and six month periods ended June 30, 2007, we recognized expense of \$461,000 and \$623,000, respectively, related to the Hayward facility.
+During the three and six month periods ended June 30, 2006, we recognized expense of \$270,000 and \$316,000, respectively, related to the Hayward facility.